 If you’re going to learn effectively, you will need guidance and motivation (which apps give in abundance), but must be able to optimise your time to learn as best possible.

 So below are three tricks for learning languages fast, the old-fashioned, reliable way.

 Step 1: Use Language Learning Textbooks

 The best way to start any language learning process from scratch is with a book (or excellent online course, structured like a book) to teach yourself the basics.

-No, the best language learning books come from two series: McGraw-Hill’s Teach Yourself series and the Routledge Colloquial series.
+No, the best language learning books come from one series: the Routledge Colloquial series.
 Pictured below is the one I’m using for Egyptian Arabic.
-The Teach Yourself series of books does not have one for Egyptian Arabic, unfortunately (or fortunately, because now I don’t feel obliged to compare the two).

 Reason 1 textbooks are great: They teach you core sentence structures

 The most important thing a textbook does, in my opinion, is teach you core sentence structures.